hydro-project/hydroflow/hydroflow/examples/shopping/README.md

+# The Shopping Cart Example from ApPLIED '23
-This directory contains the code for the shopping example from the paper.
-It includes a driver program in `driver.rs` that generates data from 3 client "sessions" defined in `test_data.rs`.
+This directory contains the code for the shopping example from the paper "Initial Steps Toward a Compiler for Distributed Programs", Hellerstein, et al., ApPLIED, 2023.

+The main program includes a driver program in `driver.rs` that generates data from 3 client "sessions" defined in `test_data.rs`.
 The driver process shuts itself down after a short time since this is just an example.

 Code for the BP and SSIV lattices is in `lattices.rs`.
 Basic types for the shopping scenario are defined in `structs.rs`.
 The code for the various Hydroflow examples is in `flows/`.